 Easter lilies, "grass" and chocolate are hazards to your pets that you should be aware of.
 Hundreds of cats are poisoned each year by Easter lilies.
 Many other varieties of the lily family, including tiger, day, rubrum, stargazer, and Japanese show are toxic to cats and can cause kidney failure within 72 hours.
 Lilies should be removed from homes with cats, or kept out of reach.

 Through our public relations program, we are proud to promote the veterinary profession and educate the public on animal health issues.
-Following are some examples of media opportunities sourced by the OVMA office, as well as news articles featuring OVMA member veterinarians.
-This page will be updated frequently so check back for "new" news.
+Following are media opportunities sourced by the OVMA office, as well as news articles featuring OVMA member veterinarians.